The Learning and Communication Complexity of Subsequence Containment: Introduction

+We call the reduction \emph{injective} if $\rho$ and $\phi$ are both injective (i.e. $\rho(x) = \rho(y)$ if and only if $x=y$). \end{definition}

+For instance, we show later that $\DIS$ reduces to $\SSD$.
+It follows that if we would have a communication protocol $P$ for $\SSD$ then we would have a protocol $Q$ for $\DIS$ with the same cost as of $P$.
+However, $Q$ cannot contradict existing lower bounds on $\DIS$.
+This means that $\SSD$ is \emph{at least as ``hard"} as $\DIS$, ignoring technical details discussed in Proposition \ref{prop:redDIS}.

-\begin{remark}[Bi-partitioning] For any communication protocol, we say the ``natural" bi-partition of inputs has Alice hold $x$ and Bob hold $y$.
-A more general version of this communication problem gives both parties complimentary partitions of $x$ and $y$.
-For example, if $x$ and $y$ are binary strings, Alice may receive the odd-indexed bits of $(x,y)$ while Bob receives the even-indexed bits.
+\begin{definition}[Bi-partition] For any communication problem, the \emph{bi-partition} describes ``who gets what" with respect to the input bits.
+We mainly focus on the \emph{natural} bi-partition in which Alice holds $x$ and Bob holds $y$.
+A more general version of this communication problem gives both parties complementary partitions of both $x$ and $y$.
+For example, Alice may receive the odd-indexed bits of $x$ while Bob receives the even-indexed bits.

 We consider both natural and worst-case bi-partitions, and the partition under consideration will always be clear from the context.
 We sometimes consider a protocol for every possible bi-partition.
-In this case, the cost of the protocol is the maximal cost over all possible bi-partitions and inputs. \end{remark}
+In this case, the cost of the protocol is the maximal cost over all possible bi-partitions and inputs. \end{definition}